THE LONG ISLAND CHORAL SOCIETY is proud of its unique existence as the oldest continuously

 of music by Honegger, Langlais, Britten, Bernstein, and Stravinsky.
 They also

 performed in the movie This is Cinerama.
-In 1985 and 1986, the Long Island
+In 1985 and 1986, the Long

-so.
-The Choral Society was privileged to sing at Federal Hall in New York City
+military group to do so.
+The Choral Society was privileged to sing at Federal

-during the celebration of the Bicentennial of the U.S. Constitution in 1987.
+Hall in New York City during the celebration of the Bicentennial of the U.S.

 In 1998 they made their Carnegie Hall debut in Verdi’s Requiem, and they have